- About SEAS

 A survey of systems theory with applications from bioengineering and physiology.
 Analysis: differential equations, linear and nonlinear systems, stability, the complementary nature of time and frequency domain methods, feedback, and biological oscillations.
 Applications: nerve function, muscle dynamics, cardiovascular regulation.
 Laboratory: neural models, feedback control systems, properties of muscle, cardiovascular function.

 This is a combined introductory graduate/upper-level undergraduate course that focuses on examining modern techniques for manipulating cellular behavior and the application of these techniques to problems in the biomedical and biotechnological arenas.
-Topics will include expanding the genetic code, genetic circuits, rewiring signaling pathways, controlling behavior through cell-matrix interactions, and directed differentiation of stem cells.
+Applications in drug discovery, regenerative medicine, and cellular agriculture will be discussed.
+Topics will include controlling behavior of cells through cell-matrix interactions, cytoskeletal architecture, and cell behavior in processes such as angiogenesis and wound healing.
 Lectures will review fundamental concepts in cell biology before delving into topical examples from current literature.
-Students will work individually and in teams to determine the boundaries of existing cellular engineering techniques using scientific literature and conduct original research in the laboratory.
+Students will work weekly in the lab learning cell culture techniques, soft lithography, microscopy, and classical in vitro assays measuring cell behavior.

 A biomaterial is any form of matter that is produced by or interacts with biological systems.
 One of the pillars of biomedical engineering is to use naturally derived and synthetic biomaterials to treat, augment, or replace human tissues.
 This course examines the structure, properties and processing of biomaterials.